 The hike to Big Pine Lakes may be one of the best day hikes in California.
 If the views don’t take your breath away, the color of the turquoise lakes will.
-Located in the John Muir Wilderness and nestled in the Sierra Nevadas, this unrelenting day hike takes you deep into the forest.
+Located in the John Muir Wilderness and nestled in the Sierra Nevadas, this unrelenting day hike takes you deep into the forest to secluded lakes.

-So I’m going to share just how to hike in one of the most beautiful places in California.
-And trust me, the water color is truly that turquoise.
+I’m going to share just how to hike in one of the most beautiful places in California.
+Everything you need to know on how to visit the lakes and some detailed information on the trail that takes you there.
+And trust me, the watercolor is truly that turquoise.

 A Guide to California’s Most Epic Day Hike to Big Pine Lakes

 Frequently Asked Questions About Hike Big Pines Lakes Trail

 Do you need a permit to hike Big Pine Lakes?

 You do not need a permit for a day hike.
 If you plan to go backpacking, you will need a permit that will need to be reserved far in advance.
 They are incredibly limited and require a reservation.
 You can reserve a wilderness permit here if you do want to go backpacking.
 Allowance is 25 overnight hikers per day.